Pearson-Higher-Ed/design/c/mobile-typography/v1.0.0-beta.1/index.md

 dependencies:

 tagline: |
-  This component defines the standard visual style for app onboarding.
+  This component defines overall typography structure with mobile applications.
 features:
-  - horizontal swipe through content
+  - min / max sizes for accessibility.
+  - iOS and Android
+  - Logout
+  - App version
-  - dismissible
+  - Copyright disclaimer
-  - supports up to 3?
-5? screens
 usage_guidelines: |
-  Every instance of a mobile onboarding screen should come from this component.
+  Every instance of the user account screen should come from this component.

 blocks:
 # IOS